zeynebesra/Website-Design/Animated-Website/README.md

 # Website Design with Animation

 How To Make Animated Website Design Using HTML and CSS
 |Create Animation on HTML CSS Website step by step
+with Easy Tutorials

 ![resim-2](https://user-images.githubusercontent.com/75810064/202848681-07ac8887-5761-4a48-9c13-de9ff4680bbd.png)